The survey is too long.

 Evening: At leisure.

-Morning: With a local expert, we’ll take our bus through scenic Great Smoky Mountains National Park.
-Visit the Sugarlands Visitor Center and view the exhibits to prepare us for our journey in the park.
-From here, we’ll take a short guided hike to get a feel for the mountains and enjoy a hands on activity along our journey, during which we’ll decipher the writing on old tombstones.
+Morning: With a local expert, we’ll take our bus through scenic Great Smoky Mountains National Park and visit the Sugarlands Visitor Center and view the exhibits to prepare us for our journey in the park.
+From here, we’ll take a short hike with our Group Leader to get a feel for the mountains and enjoy an activity along our journey, during which we’ll decipher the writing on old tombstones.
 After concluding our hike, we’ll travel to Gatlinburg.

-Morning: This morning we spend some time with the cast of the Impossibilities Theater in Gatlinburg, TN.
-Learn about the power of illusion, ask questions, and even learn a trick to take home.
+Morning: In the hotel meeting room, we’ll spend some time with the cast of the Impossibilities Theater in Gatlinburg, Tennessee, during which we’ll learn about the power of illusion, ask questions, and even learn a trick to take home.

-Evening: Following dinner we travel to The Space Needle in Gatlinburg and the Impossibilities Theater.
-Enjoy the show in the Iris Theater starring Chris Collins and Erik Dobell for their magic, Mind Reading and Mayhem Show.
-We return to the hotel following the show.
+Evening: Then we’ll travel to The Space Needle in Gatlinburg where we will visit the Impossibilities Theater and enjoy the show in the Iris Theater.
+Starring Chris Collins and Erik Dobell, we’ll experience a night of magic, mind reading and mayhem.
+We’ll return to the hotel following the show.
 Be sure to prepare for check-out and departures in the morning.

 Activity note: Hotel check-out is by 12:00 Noon.